Swedish intervention in the Thirty Years' War: Swedish invasion of Bavaria

-The Swedish Army (now without King Gustaphus Aldolphus) would return to Bavaria and capture Regensberg the following year in 1633, only to lose it again to Imperial forces in 1634.
-But the Swedes were forced to fight the combined Austrian and Spanish forces at the Battle of Nördlingen (Swabian part of Bavaria) in early September 1634, resulting in a crushing defeat that would end the Swedish phase of the war.
+In 1634, the Swedes were forced to fight the combined Austrian and Spanish forces of Ferdinand of Hungary and the Cardinal-Infante Ferdinand assisted by their deputies Gallas and Leganés at the Battle of Nördlingen (Swabian part of Bavaria) in early September 1634, resulting in a crushing defeat that would end the Swedish phase of the war.

 In 1638 Maximilian I, Elector of Bavaria, erected a golden statue of the Virgin Mary in Munich to celebrate the end of Swedish occupation.
 The statue exists today in the city center called Marienplatz.

 The Swedes would appear one more time in Bavaria in May 1648 combined with the French army to attack the Imperials and Bavarians under Count Holzappel in the Battle of Zusmarshausen near Augsburg.
 After Holzappel's death and the retreat of his army, the Swedes would devastate Bavaria again, capturing Freising and Landshut on the Isar.
 They would only start to retreat after unsuccessful assaults on Wasserburg and on the Bavarian defenses at Mühldorf.
 Their last skirmish was a defeat at Dachau in October 1648 followed by a final Swedish retreat across the Lech and out of Bavaria.
 The Peace of Westphalia would be signed a few days later, ending the 30-Years-War.